ssemakulaarthur23/networkwalks-B083-week3-password-cracking-report-module-1/README.md

 ## Objective
 Use John the Ripper (JTR) and Johnny GUI to recover the password of a protected PDF file on Windows.
 This lab demonstrates how password cracking works and why strong passwords are important.
+All evidence of this project is in the screenshots above

 ## Tools Used
 - John the Ripper (JTR) – https://www.openwall.com/john/